AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/Extension functions/IP address resolution functions.md

 ## Prerequisites

 A Hologres instance is purchased.
 A development tool is connected to the instance.
-For more information, see [Use HoloWeb to develop data in a Hologres instance]().
+For more information, see [HoloWeb quick start](/intl.en-US/Quick Start/HoloWeb quick start.md).

 ## Overview